 Every family is unique and may experience its own set of changes and challenges.
 However, most families eventually find themselves confronting the question of how best to care for and protect its elderly members.
 Discussions about elder care facilities or dedicated caregivers are not easy, but they are essential.
 When these conversations do happen, they often lead to estate planning questions.
-Sometimes, disputes may arise concerning a loved one’s healthcare and/or assets.
-When this happens, you may feel overwhelmed with confusion over what is truly best for your loved one.
-However, an elder law attorney can help you with all of these issues and can advise you on your legal options to protect your elderly loved one.
+Sometimes, disputes may arise concerning a loved one’s healthcare or assets.
+When this happens, you may feel overwhelmed with confusion over what is truly best.
+An elder law attorney can help you with these issues and can advise you on your legal options to protect your aging loved one.

 What Does an Elder Law Attorney Do?

 As an elder law attorney, Brandon L. Campbell can advise you on a variety of issues related to the well-being of your senior relatives.
 These include:

 When you or a family member is in declining health, you will want to begin planning for the future.
 We can perform the type of specialized estate planning needed by older adults.
 You want your assets to go to your beneficiaries efficiently.
 Among other things, our firm can help you move your assets into trust, minimizing legal fees and tax liability.
 We can also advise you on gift and estate tax matters.